jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 There is no good reason my customers had to wait.
 But like I said above, the powerful managers and executives won't give regular people a fair deal if they don't have to.

 It's sad if you think about it.

-Because the people who pay the insurance rates and governmetn taxes, are like extras watching their society, instead of being active players in it.
+Because the people who pay the bills, rates, and government taxes, are like extras watching their society, instead of being active players in it.

 I mean think of this pandemic.
 A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?